samuelh238/Music_Programs/README.md

 Audio Grapher

   -Graphs .wav or .mp3 file using matplotlib

 BPM Detector

   -3rd party BPM calculator using DWT

 Tab to Sheet

   -Converts guitar pro json data from Songsterr to musicxml.
 Recommended to be used with musescore 3.6

+Add_Count_Off

+  -Uses 3rd apps to find bpm of the song and put a 4 beat count off at the begining of the song